argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_repo_bootstrap.md

   -n, --namespace string                  If present, the namespace scope for this CLI request
       --namespace-labels stringToString   Optional labels that will be set on the namespace resource. (e.g. "key1=value1,key2=value2" (default [])
+      --provider string                   The git provider, one of: azure|gitea|github|gitlab --recover                           Installs argo-cd and associates it with an existing repo.
+Used for recovery after cluster failure.
+Use it with --app flag to provide the installation manifests from the existing repo ( e.g. github.com/git-user/repo-name/bootstrap/argo-cd ), otherwise it will be installed from the default installation manifests
-      --provider string                   The git provider, one of: azure|gitea|github|gitlab --repo string                       Repository URL [GIT_REPO]
+      --repo string                       Repository URL [GIT_REPO]
       --request-timeout string            The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -b, --upsert-branch                     If true will try to checkout the specified branch and create it if it doesn't exist